Norm convergence of confined fermionic systems at zero temperature: Results on -particle distribution functions

 for all $\vp \in L^1 (\R^{2dk}) + L^\infty(\R^{2dk})$, where $f = f_{\rho_{TF}}$ is defined in terms of the unique minimizer of the Thomas-Fermi functional \eqref{thomas fermi}.
 In particular, one may then ask if the results contained in Theorem \ref{theorem 1} and \ref{thm 2} extend to higher-order distribution functions.

 We address this question in the next Theorem.
 While some convergence results are easily translated into higher-order distribution functions, it turns out that some are not.
-In fact, we find a somewhat surprising result.
-Namely, for Slater determinants, the strong $L^2$ convergence $f_N^{(k)} \rightarrow f^{\otimes k }$ holds \textit{only} for $k=1$.
+Most notably, we prove that for Slater determinants the strong $L^2$ convergence $f_N^{(k)} \rightarrow f^{\otimes k }$ holds \textit{only} for $k=1$, although convergence holds in $H^{s}$ for all $s<0. $

 \begin{theorem}[$k$-particle functions] Let $ k \geq2$.
 Then, the following statements are true. \begin{enumerate}[leftmargin=1cm] \item The sequence $m^{(k)}_N$ converges to $f^{\otimes k }$ strongly in $L^p(\R^{2dk})$ for all $ p \in [1,\infty)$.